jatupan1989/boomjum1989/On-privacy.md

 So that you can easily recognize hyperlink-auditing attempts.

+The _Statistics_ tab in the dashboard will also show the number of hyperlink-auditing attempts foiled globally.

 In summary, you can block hyperlink-auditing through the `other` column in the matrix, or globally through the _"Block all hyperlink auditing attempts"_.

 **Note:** I verified that disabling the `chrome://flags/#disable-hyperlink-auditing` flag **does not** disable hyperlink-auditing.
 Do not rely on this setting.